 The following video goes over the basic process of setting up flatbed correction within myCNC software:

-To set up flatbed correction, into Settings > Config > Technology > Special Purpose > Flatbed Correction.
+To set up flatbed correction, go into Settings > Config > Technology > Special Purpose > Flatbed Correction.
+The screen presented to you will be the following:

 After the measurements have been taken and the Reference Z has been entered, press the Save CFG button, enable Flatbed correction and reload the application.